-Rubbish! - There are bins near the bathrooms - The black bin is for 'landfill' rubbish, the green will recycle the following: Glass, cardboard, paper, tins, cans, plastic bottles.
+Rubbish! - There are small bins near the bathrooms and bigger ones behind the cafe.
+You can recycle the following: Glass, cardboard, paper, tins, cans, plastic bottles.
 Could you please make sure there is no rubbish left in the bins in the tents when you leave.
-Ash - The fire pits and stoves are cleaned before you arrive, but if you find you need to empty either, there are ash bins for hot ashes behind the field shelter.
+Ash - The fire pits and stoves are cleaned before you arrive, but if you find you need to empty either, there are ash bins for hot ashes near the bathrooms.
 Please refrain from tipping them into the grass.

 Wildlife - Hopefully the wildlife will be something that you enjoy as part of your stay with us.
-Please be aware - you are in the countryside and you will be sharing your space with sheep, in the fields around the camp, foxes and deer can be heard 'barking' at night.
+Please be aware - you are in the countryside and you will be sharing your space with wild birds and animals....in the fields around the camp, foxes and deer can be heard 'barking' at night.
 Owl's hooting, and insects.
 We do our very best to make sure your tent is free of flying things before you arrive.
 If you want to keep it so, please keep your insect nets zipped up.
-We, along with the rest of the Uk had wasp epidemic last year.
-Please keep food waste down to a minimum.
+We, along with the rest of the UK had a wasp epidemic last year.
+Please keep food waste down to a minimum around your tents if there are wasps about.